 In the past few years several of Jim’s students have enrolled at The Seattle School.
 I can say without reservation that we are always excited to have these students join our school.
 They are passionate and purposeful, committed to academic excellence and maturity, and dedicated to serving God and others.
 I hope to have the opportunity to work with Jim again at some point in the near future.
 Cheryl Goodwin, Director of Institutional Assessment & Library Services, The Seattle School of Theology & Psychology, Seattle WA

-I have been in professional ministry for over 25 years in various forms (youth ministry, campus ministry, church planting).
-In all that time I have never had anyone ever come close to the influence and impact Jim has had on me both professionally and personally in the 12 plus years since I met him.
+I have been in professional ministry for over 35 years in various forms (youth ministry, campus ministry, church planting).
+In all that time I have never had anyone ever come close to the influence and impact Jim has had on me both professionally and personally in the 20 plus years since I met him.
 His knowledge and understanding of leadership development, of culture (both the faith culture and secular culture), churches and para-church organizations and the mentoring and coaching he has provided to me in those areas has proved to be invaluable.
-Mark Nelson, Senior Pastor, Crossings Church, Knoxville TN
+Mark Nelson, Executive Director, Three RIvers COllaborative, Johnson University, Knoxville TN

 I had the privilege of working under Jim’s leadership for several years.
 His vision, leadership and character have been instrumental in my professional development and as a person.
 Jim has the unique ability to build productive teams that promote the core values of an organization while inspiring individuals to new horizons of growth.
 He sees the potential in those he leads and is devoted to developing individual’s strengths.
 It is Jim’s commitment to personal growth coupled with his natural gifts that makes him such an effective leader.
 Hilary King, Mental Health Practitioner, Clinical Supervisor, Harborview Mental Health and Addiction Services, Seattle WA